NetBIOS

-The NetBIOS Frames protocol is most commonly used as one of the layers of Microsoft Windows networking in the 1990s.
-NBF or NetBIOS over IEEE 802.2 LLC is used by a number of network operating systems released in the 1990s, such as LAN Manager, LAN Server, Windows for Workgroups, Windows 95 and Windows NT.
-Other protocols, such as NBT (NetBIOS over TCP/IP), and NBX (NetBIOS-over-IPX/SPX) also implement the NetBIOS/NetBEUI services over other protocol suites.
+The NetBIOS Frames protocol, which transports NetBIOS API requests and responses over IEEE 802.2 LLC, was commonly used as one of the layers of DOS and Microsoft Windows networking in the 1980s and 1990s.
+It was supported by a number of network operating systems, such as LAN Manager, LAN Server, Windows for Workgroups, Windows 95 and Windows NT.

+The NetBIOS over IPX/SPX (NBX) protocol transports NetBIOS API requests and responses over Novell Netware's IPX/SPX protocols.